dankamongmen/scblockchain/README.md

 an integer specifying the lookup type, a filename containing the new association's public key, and an external identifier valid for the specified lookup type.
-* `lauthreq`: generate a LookupAuthorizationRequest transaction
+* `lauthreq`: generate a LookupAuthReq transaction
-* `lauth`: generate a LookupAuthorization transaction
+* `lauth`: generate a LookupAuth transaction
 * `patient`: generate a Patient transaction. takes as its arguments a filename containing the new entity's authorization public key, and an arbitrary JSON-encoded payload.
 This payload will be encrypted.
+* `delpstatus`: generate a PatientStatusDelegation transaction
-* `pstatus`: generate a new Patient Status transaction
+* `pstatus`: generate a PatientStatus transaction
 * `getpstatus`: show the most recent PatientStatus for the specified patient and patient status delegation type.